AY2526S1-CS2103T-T16-4/tp/docs/DeveloperGuide.md

 ---

-### **Use case: UC06 - Find all donors of a particular blood type**
+### **Use case: UC06 - Find all eligible donors of a particular blood type**

 **Actor**: Admin staff

 **MSS**

 1. Admin staff requests to find donors of a particular blood type.
+2. BloodNet searches the entire donor list and applies the eligibility rules, such as date of birth and days since last donation.
-2. BloodNet searches for and displays all donors matching the specified blood type.
+3. BloodNet displays all donors who match the given blood type and the eligibility rules.

 Use case ends.

+**Extensions**

+* 1a.
+Invalid blood type entered.
+  * 1a1.
+BloodNet shows an error message.
+  * Use case relates back to step 1, prompting the user to re-enter a blood type.

 ---